 Figuring Out the Purpose of Your Website

-In ten years of designing websites for different clients, I’ve come to realize that the biggest decider in the success or failure of a web based business (or using a website for a traditional business), is found in a potential client’s answer to the simple question, “What do you expect this website to do for you?”.
+In ten years of designing websites for different clients, I’ve come to realize that the biggest decider in the success or failure of a website is found in it’s purpose.
+I like to ask my potential client this simple question, “What do you expect this website to do for you?”

 So, let’s talk about what is the purpose of your website for a moment.
 We’ll start by covering what a website is not.